Movie Guidelines

 Public: A performance is public if the movie is being shown to people other than family members or a small group of friends, or if it is being shown in a place that is open to people other than family members or a small group of friends.
 Showing a movie in a living community common space or campus classroom is a public performance if it is open to more than a small group of friends.
 Such a showing may infringe on the copyright owner’s rights unless Public Performance Rights (PPR) have been purchased from the copyright owner, or there is some applicable exception to the PPR requirement.

-Anyone needing to secure public performance rights should contact Campus Life for assistance.
+Anyone needing to secure public performance rights should contact the Student Life office for assistance.

 2. Is there an exception that allows showing the movie without PPR?